BenB196/ip-api-go-pkg/README.md

 ## Functions

-There are two main functions within this package:
+There are four (4) main functions within this package:

 1. SingleQuery
 2. BatchQuery
+3. ValidateFields
+4. ValidateLang

 These functions allow someone to query IP-API's API within Golang and return the values as Golang structs to be used within other Golang applications.